 In addition, the study of Photography assists students to prepare for employment and full and active participation as citizens.
-In particular, there are opportunities for students to gain recognition in vocational education and training.
+There are opportunities for students to gain recognition in vocational education and training.
 Students should be aware of these opportunities.

-Students will be assessed by the submission of photographic and video art works as well as supporting written information on critical and historic studies.
+Students will be assessed by the submission of photographic and video art works as well as supporting written information on critical and historical studies.